AI's Next Wave in E-Commerce: Personalized Shopping Experiences Redefined in 2026

 Potential Challenges and Ethical Concerns

-• Balancing automation with human customer service options.
+• Balancing automation with human oversight for better customer experiences.

-• Energy use and environmental impact of AI data centers.
+• Managing the environmental impact of AI-powered data centers.

 Case Studies: Real-World Applications